 - 1 to 1-1/2 teaspoons Old Bay Seasoning (depending on how zesty you like your crab cakes)

-- 1/4 teaspoon kosher salt (decrease to 1/8 teaspoon if using crushed saltines, below)
+- 1/4 teaspoon kosher salt (omit if using salted crumbs or crackers)

 - 1 tablespoon chopped Italian parsley